grassjelly/fastrtps_ros/README.md

     ```

-### Developing your own RTI-ROS package using the code generator
+### Developing your own DDS-ROS package using the code generator

 1. Change the IDL file based on the message you want to pub-sub